The City of Taylorsville will provide this update as timely over the next several weeks

 Individuals needing child care who are working but do not fall under the category of essential employees are encouraged to seek care from friends, families and other contacts in the community during this time.
 If unable to obtain care through any of these types of arrangements, please visit the Department of Workforce Service's careaboutchildcare.org or call 1-800-670-1552.

-School Dismissal Extended to May 1
+School Dismissal Extended to End of School Year

-“These are unprecedented times in Utah’s and our nation’s history,” Gov. Gary Herbert said.
+“These are unprecedented times in Utah’s and our nation’s history,” Gov. Herbert said.
 “I have been overwhelmed with Utahns’ outpouring of support for one another, and nowhere has this been more evident than in the way our educators are supporting Utah students and families.”

 School employees providing distance learning will be limited at school buildings, following the governor’s and CDC’s guidelines to avoid gatherings of groups of 10 or more.
 Teachers are being, and will continue to be, encouraged to telecommute when possible.